 In order to come up with an ethical and concrete set of terms and conditions, ask a lawyer to go through your draft of T&C and policies.
 He will ensure that your draft complies with the existing Australian consumer protection laws.

 10. Build Your Online Presence

 “You can’t just open a website and expect people to flood in.
 If you really want to succeed you have to create traffic.”- Joel Anderson, Walmart CEO

-Once your ecommerce site/store is ready, you have to build your online presence in order to reach new customers and build rapport with them.
+Once your e-commerce site/store is ready, you have to build your online presence in order to reach new customers and build rapport with them.
 This step demands careful planning and working with vendors and suppliers so that you could build a solid and trustworthy online presence on social media channels.
-This necessarily involves good digital marketing strategies that include an email campaign, a customer loyalty program, a blog on persistent basis, and a proactive presence on multiple social networks.
+This necessarily involves good digital marketing strategies that include an email campaign, a customer loyalty program, a blog on a persistent basis, and a proactive presence on multiple social networks.

 Closing thoughts – Now Realize Your Dream

 As I mentioned earlier in this article, Australia is the country where people are not at all stranger to online shopping.
 Proper planning and meticulous attention to details are the real keys to the success of your online store in Australia.